yoshizzle/developers-1/_guides/python-guide.md

 {% endhighlight %}

 `boot()` does just what you'd expect.
 Once we've requested a boot, we wait for the Linode's state to be "running".
-Since state is a "volatile" attribute of
-Linode, we can poll it - at fixed intervals, the value will be updated via a background API request.
-Once that loop exists, we should be able to ssh in.
+Since state is a "volatile" attribute of a Linode, we can poll it.
+At fixed intervals, the value will be updated via a background API request.
+Once that loop exists, we can ssh in.

-{% highlight bash %}
+{% highlight shell %}
 >>> exit()
 $ ssh root@97.107.143.34
 The authenticity of host '97.107.143.34 (97.107.143.34)' can't be established.